projectsveltos/sveltos/docs/template/example_multicluster_iteration_template.md

 nats-cluster-2  ExternalName  <none>    placeholder  <none>  68s
 ```

+**Note:** The output above is from the `cluster-3`.

 ## Automatic Updates Advantages
 The beauty of Sveltos is its automatic reaction to changes.
 If we create or destroy managed clusters, Sveltos will automatically:

-1. Detect the change through the detect-clusters EventSource
+1. Detect the change through the detect-clusters `EventSource`
-2. Re-evaluate the nats-services template with the updated data
+2. Re-evaluate the nats-services template with updated data
 3. Add or remove Service instances in the mentioned clusters as needed

 This ensures the clusters remain **dynamically updated** based on the managed cluster configuration.